Levofloxacin, 5 mg/ml 100 ml

 Rarely: decreased blood pressure.

-Prevalence unknown: pain (including pain in the back of the chest and extremities).
+Frequency unknown: pain (including pain in the back, chest, limbs).

 Immune system disorders